ktenzer/openshift-on-openstack-123/README.md

 ## Issue 3: Hosted Install Fails

 The registry sometimes fails to complete install due to host resolution of xip.io.
 Not sure if this is issue in OpenShift 3.7 or environment.
 Simply re-running hosted playbook resolved the issue and resulted in successful installation.

+## Issue 4: Firewalld Error when installing OpenShift 3.9

+RHEL 7.5 introduced some changes to firewalld.
+After installing firewalld, you actually need to reboot your system.
+The OpenShift 3.9 installer does not account for this, therefore after Step 2, before running OpenShift deployment reboot all nodes and then run OpenShift deployment.